 Maybe you have been in that situation before — you are looking for one specific piece of information within your company.
-You know its there as you — or your colleague — just created that information a few months ago.
+You know it is there as you — or your colleague — just created that information a few months ago.
 But you just don’t know where exactly you saved it.

 Another situation is when an employee leaves a company with all his knowledge.
-A new employee will have no chance of getting a quick overview what information within a company is already available.
+A new employee will have no chance of getting a quick overview of what information within a company is already available.

 Situations like this happen hundreds of times in companies nowadays.

-If you know these situations, then you will know, that there is nothing more frustrating than searching and not finding.
+If you know these situations, then you will know that there is nothing more frustrating than searching and not finding.

 Having the right Knowledge Management Software to save all things is one thing, finding that knowledge another.

-As you are probably aware of, in most companies knowledge is the most important asset.
+As you are probably aware of, in most companies, knowledge is the most important asset.
 And large shares of that asset are saved in the heads of your employees.
 One of the biggest priorities of companies nowadays is to make that knowledge generated by individuals available to everyone.
-Therefore, large efforts are being made to digitalise the knowledge and to safe it in wikis, intranets or other formats.
+Therefore, large efforts are being made to digitalize the knowledge and to safe it in wikis, intranets or other formats.
 Firstly, the challenge for companies is to get their employees to save their knowledge, their feedback, their lessons learned, etc. on those platforms.
 Secondly, this knowledge needs to be findable for everyone else in the company.

 This is where a good Knowledge Management System comes in.
 (Have a read in this article about proven Knowledge Management Methodologies).